boiteasite/cmsuno/README.md

 	}
 ?>
 ```
-$Ubusy contains the name of the current page.
-It's because you can create multiple pages with CMSUno

 In the same way, you can customize your theme by adding the file __name_of_your_theme.php__ in the theme folder.